 (10) Cook Some Freezer Meals

 Teaching is a crazy job.
-During term time, it has got to be one of the busiest working lifestyles around.
+During the school year, it has got to be one of the busiest working lifestyles around.
 Busyness can easily lead to the demise of making time for “simple” things like eating well.

 Doing some meal preparation during summer break is one way to reduce the amount of “I’ll just get takeout” paper bags that might end up in your trash can, and should have you eating more than a grilled cheese sandwich when school gets really busy!